How to Measure the Impact of a Customer Data Platform (CDP)

 NPS surveys are one of the most common methods for tracking customer satisfaction, but its weakness is that it doesn’t tell you the reasons behind the scores.
 To get the most out of your NPS surveys, you have to augment them with additional questions that take a deeper dive into customer preferences, attitudes, and behaviors.
 Click here to learn more about the types of customer insights you can discover through CDP-powered NPS surveys.

 Lexer ensures CDP outcomes with strategic guidance and support

 The true value of a CDP investment comes not from the technology itself, but from the ways in which you use that technology to drive outcomes for business users, executives, and customers.

 Without proper training on how to use the CDP, as well as the skills and experience necessary to draw accurate, actionable conclusions from your customer data, the impact of your investment will likely fall short.
 In fact, improper use and lack of expertise are some of the most common reasons that CDPs fail.

-By choosing a CDP partner like Lexer, who provides strategic guidance and ongoing support, you’ll set clear goals and expectations prior to the implementation, receive strategic recommendations based on an initial review of your data, and continuously revisit and optimise your campaigns for optimal results.
+By choosing a CDP partner like Lexer, who provides strategic guidance and ongoing support, you’ll set clear goals and expectations prior to the implementation, receive strategic recommendations based on an initial review of your data, and continuously revisit and optimize your campaigns for optimal results.